Fiordland National Park: Geography

 During the cooler past, glaciers carved many deep fiords, the most famous (and most visited) of which is Milford Sound / Piopiotahi.
 Other notable fiords include Doubtful Sound / Patea and Tamatea / Dusky Sound.
 The retreat of the glaciers after the ice age left behind U-shaped valleys with sheer cliffs, and as a result, Fiordland's coast is steep and crenellated, with some of the 15 fiords reaching as far as 40 km inland.

 The southern ranges of the Southern Alps cover most of Fiordland National Park and, combined with the deep glacier-carved valleys, present a highly inaccessible landscape.
 At the northern end of the park, the Darran Mountains contain several peaks rising to over 2500 m, with views of Mount Aspiring / Tititea to the north in the neighbouring Mount Aspiring National Park.
 Further south, the Franklin Mountains, Stuart Mountains, and Murchison Mountains reach around 2000 m, with the peaks diminishing in height from north to south.
 The Kepler, Dingwall, Kaherekoau, Princess, and Cameron Mountains further south only reach 1500–1700 m.

-The carving action of the glaciers has succeeded in cutting off islands from the mainland, leaving two large uninhabited offshore islands, Secretary Island and Resolution Island, as well as many smaller ones.
+The glacial carving has cut off islands from the mainland, leaving two large uninhabited offshore islands, Secretary Island and Resolution Island, as well as many smaller ones.
 Although these glaciers are long-gone, a few small glaciers and permanent snow fields remain, with the southernmost glacier situated below Caroline Peak.

 Several large lakes lie wholly or partly within the park's boundaries, notably Lake Te Anau and Lake Manapouri, both on the western boundary of the national park, as well as the southern lakes Lake Monowai, Lake Hauroko, and Lake Poteriteri.
-All of these lakes exhibit the topography typical of glacier-carved valleys, with Lake Te Anau and Lake Manapouri in particular having several arms similar in look to the fiords on the west coast of the park.
+All of these lakes exhibit the topography typical of glacier-carved valleys, with Lake Te Anau and Lake Manapouri in particular having several arms that are similar in appearance to the fiords on the west coast of the park.

-The Sutherland Falls, to the southwest of Milford Sound on the Milford Track, are among the world's highest waterfalls.
-Other tall waterfalls in the park include Browne Falls, Humboldt Falls, Lady Alice Falls, and Bowen Falls, as well as countless temporary waterfalls in the fiords that come alive following rainfall.
+The Sutherland Falls, to the southwest of the Sound on the Milford Track, are among the world's highest waterfalls.
+Other tall waterfalls in the park include Browne Falls, Humboldt Falls, Lady Alice Falls, and Bowen Falls, as well as countless temporary waterfalls in the fiords that come to life after rainfall.